minw0525/Fontlab-python-scripts/README.md

-# Fontlab7-python-scripts
+# Fontlab-python-scripts
-Python scripts for Fontlab 7.
+Python scripts for Fontlab 7 and 8.

 ---